High rise skyscraper offering the best alternative investments

 The popularity of alternative investments has increased notably in recent years.
 Whether that's due to disillusionment with the equities market or a desire for capital to work harder, investors are allocating billions into alternative asset classes each year.
-For example, the value of venture capital financing alone in the UK in Q1 2022 totalled over $9 billion, up from $2.5 billion in Q1 2018, according to a survey by KPMG and PitchBook.
+For example, the value of global venture capital financing hit a 10-quarter record of $126.3 billion in Q1’25.
+During this period, the UK firmly led European VC with over £4 Bn invested.

 Investors are becoming increasingly keen to allocate capital to alternatives, given their comparative resilience during times of external volatility.
 In turn, given the vast range of alternative opportunities available to UK investors, it can help to first review a number of asset classes in some depth before parting with capital, assessing how each investment could work to overcome the hurdles the current economic climate poses to Britain’s investors.

-Firstly, it is important to be familiar with exactly what alternative investments are.
+Firstly, it is important to know, what are alternative investments?

 The term essentially refers to financial assets that do not fall into conventional investment categories, such as equities, bonds, and cash investments.